TAbdiukov/AMC_patcher-CLI/README.md

 ```

 3. Now you can use these functions if your code. *Make sure to call `CLI.setup` first.* I'd recommend for the first time, just test the functionality in `Form1_Load()`
-4. Compile your executable via VB6 suite, but this isn't the end of the story.
+4. Compile your executable via VB6 suite, but the process is not finished yet.
 5. Your compiled app has to be patched to work in command-line mode.
 To do so, `CD` into `AMC_patcher-CLI` folder you called and perform.

-        amc "C:/Projects/My supa CLI project/Project1.exe" 3
+        amc "C:/Projects/My CLI project/Project1.exe" 3

-Where `"C:/Projects/My supa CLI project/Project1.exe"` - Is the path to your app EXE
+Where `"C:/Projects/My CLI project/Project1.exe"` - Is the path to your app EXE

 Or alternatively for the patching step, use [Nirsoft's original GUI patcher implementation](http://www.nirsoft.net/vb/console.zip).
 It is less scalable, but just as sturdy.